 Sisterhood Social Justice Action Groups:

-Immigrant Communities Advocacy and Support (ICAS)
+Immigrant Communities Advocacy and Support (ICAS) Action Group

-Uyghur and India Task Force
+Uyghur and India Action Group

 The Sisterhood of Salaam Shalom is an international organization comprised of over 8,000 Muslim and Jewish women who are committed to ending acts of anti-Jewish and anti-Muslim sentiment.
 We also work to eradicate all forms of hate and build bridges that foster social justice for all people in North America and around the world.